junxit/us-congress-bills-111/metadata.md

 - 2009-03-06 — Referred to House Education and Labor
 - 2009-03-06 — Referred to House Energy and Commerce
 - 2009-03-06 — Referred to the Committee on Education and Labor, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-03-09 — Referred to the Subcommittee on Health.
+- 2009-04-29 — Referred to the Subcommittee on Early Childhood, Elementary, and Secondary Education.
+- 2009-06-02 — Considered under suspension of the rules. (consideration: CR H6029-6031)
+- 2009-06-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1380.
+- 2009-06-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-02 — Mr. Tonko moved to suspend the rules and pass the bill.
+- 2009-06-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6029-6030)
+- 2009-06-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6029-6030)